nancyalaswad90/Udacity-Nanodegree-Certifications/README.md

 > ## 1. )  [Udacity Data Analyst Nanodegree](https://www.udacity.com/course/data-analyst-nanodegree--nd002)

-In this Nanodegree Program we're using Python, SQL, and statistics to uncover insights, communicate critical findings, and create data-driven solutions.
+In this Nanodegree Program, we're using Python, SQL, and statistics to uncover insights, communicate critical findings, and create data-driven solutions.